-Criteria Housing policy Family Group Conferencing Problem Solving Court Neighbourhoo d Justice Panels (NJPs) Community Coaches Conditional Cautions Intensive Community Punishment (ICP) 4 Enhanced IOM Personalisation Wet Houses
+Criteria Housing policy Family Group Conferencing Problem Solving Court Neighbourhoo d Justice Panels (NJPs) Community Coaches Conditional Cautions Intensive Community Punishment (ICP) Enhanced IOM Personalisation Wet Houses

-Safer Barnet M M Н Н Н Н Н Н Н M
+Safer Barnet М M Н Н Н Н Н Н Н M

-Engagement Н M Н Н Н M Н M M L
+Engagement M M Н Н Н M Н M M L

-Early intervention / prevention Н L М Н н Н L L М М
+Early intervention / prevention М L М Н н Н L L М М

-Partnership M L M Н M Н Н Н H L
+Partnership M L M Н M Н Н Н Н L

-Ease M Н M Н Н M M Н M L
+Ease L Н M Н Н M M Н M L

 Precedence M L L Н Н M M Н M L

-Political alignment Н L М Н Н М М М L L
+Political alignment М L М Н Н М M М L L

-MOPAC funding priorities L L L М М М L Н Н L
+MOPAC funding priorities L L L М М М L н Н L

 Sustainable M M M Н Н Н M Н Н M

 Budgetary alignment L L L М L L L М М L

-SUMMARY Barnet has recently adopted a new tenancies strategy and there is scope to enhance this with a new policy for tenants which has strong alignment to Barnet's priorities in terms of a new relationship with citizens and preventative approaches.
+SUMMARY Barnet has recently adopted a new tenancies strategy and a new policy for tenants and therefore there is expected to be a lack of political appetite for further changes.
 While this is a positive intervention in terms of developing social capital for offenders and reducing the likelihood of reoffending.
 However it is a fairly costly process and its alignment with strategic and political priorities is weaker than other, more community-engagement-centred, initiatives.
 Problem Solving Courts would depend heavily on more engagement with the MOJ to develop further and are not necessarily aligned to the strategic priorities, therefore the scoring is relatively low.
 NJP's are a new development which support a number of Barnet's strategic priorities by using a restorative justice approach to effectively engage the community, They also provide a cost effective preventative mechanism.
 Community Coaches has proved to be a community- centred successful service within Barnet.
 There is clear opportunity to increase the scope, the cost implications are straightforward and they present an obvious extension to the current Troubled Families work which has already canvassed political support.
 Conditional Cautions are an underused out of court disposal within Barnet with immediate financial gains and there is opportunity to develop this more cost effective way of working to align to the strategic priorities.
 While MoJ pilots found evidence to support ICPs, the outcome of government consultations on this area are not yet known and therefore it is recommended that this initiative is not taken forward at this time but that the Partnership continues to monitor the response from Government to the consultation and revisits this initiative in 2013/14.
 Integrated Offender Management has already been launched in the borough and it supports a partnership approach to deliver Safer Barnet outcomes by reducing re- offending.
 There is more scope to work with additional cohorts and partner agencies to improve outcomes.
 Personalisation could provide an enhancement to the IOM work already underway in Barnet.
 It provides an opportunity for stronger community engagement and is likely to achieve improved outcomes due to a more tailored approach.
 However further refinement of the IOM model is a priority and so it is recommended that this is revisited following further evaluation of IOM in 2013/14.
 This is an undeveloped area for Barnet, there is very limited understanding of market.
 This therefore achieves a relatively low score across the criteria.
 Further work could be developed to scope this and revisit the evaluation approach at a later stage.

-4 Formally known as "Intensive Alternatives to Custody".
+&lt;sup>4 Formally known as "Intensive Alternatives to Custody".